-Each of the five solar panels below enjoys great reviews from customers, is competitively priced, and excels in a specific area or for a specific use:
+Each of our top picks for the best portable solar panels below enjoys great reviews from customers, is competitively priced, and excels in a specific area or for a specific use.

 When you’re camping next to your car, you want a balance of simplicity and comfort.
 You don’t have all the creature comforts of your home, but you’re not going on a 2 week ultralight backpacking trip either.
 You’ve got your smartphone, camera, flashlights, lantern, and everything else that you need to keep charged up.